-THE appearance of a New Edition of the MASO-NIC MANUAL, demands a few observations from its Editor.
+THE appearance of a New Edition of the Masonic Manual, demands a few observations from its Editor.
 It has undergone a thorough revision, and many verbal amendments have been introduced, as will appear from a comparison with the former editions.
 And this is not the only improvement which has been attempted.
-Explanatory notes have been added; and it is hoped the inquiring brother may derive some important information from these desultory appendages.
+Explanatory notes have been added; and it is hoped the inquiring Brother may derive some important information from these desultory appendages.

 The work contains much of the morality which had been interwoven into the Lectures of Masonry, as they existed at the time when it was written; and many ceremonial details have also been incorporated into its pages.
 And although considerable alterations have been made in the Lectures since that period, they have not materially affected those portions of the symbolical system which have been here introduced.
-With indefatigable industry, our author has selected the most valuable illustrations from all the authentic publications on Masonry, and has arranged them in such a manner as to form a consecutive series of Arguments which may be delivered from the Chair of a Le jge with benefit to the hearers.
+With indefatigable industry, our author has selected the most valuable illustrations from all the authentic publications on Masonry, and has arranged them in such a manner as to form a consecutive series of Arguments which may be delivered from the Chair of a Lodge with benefit to the hearers.
 He has succeeded in stringing together a constellation of gems, against the purity of which the most inveterate sceptic can find nothing to object.

-It is true, and I make the admission with regret, that some of our own brethren-men of rank, talent, and virtue-appear to entertain a repugnance to the promulgation, through the press, of Masonic writings.
-This is undoubtedly an error in judgment, although it may originate in the purest feelings for the prevalence of truth and moral rectitude.
+It is true, and I make the admission with regret, that some of our own Brethren-men of rank, talent, and virtue-appear to entertain a repugnance to the promulgation, through the press, of Masonic writings. undoubtedly an error in judgment, although it may originate in the purest feelings for the prevalence of truth and moral rectitude.
 Had it not been for the influence of recent publications on Masonry, delineating its moral tendency, its science, and its philosophy, I am persuaded the Order would not now have been in existence.
-Half a century ago public feeling was in arms against it;-prejudice had arrayed it in the garb of vice, irreligion, and atheism;--it was represented as a monster of iniquity, brooding in its occult lodges over the contemplated destruction of civil and religious order amongst mankind, whilst writers of character and talent denounced it from the press.1 Their
+Half a century ago public feeling was in arms against it;prejudice had arrayed it in the garb of vice, irreligion, and atheism; -it was represented as a monster of iniquity, brooding in its occult Lodges over the contemplated destruction of civil and religious order amongst mankind, whilst writers of character and talent denounced it from Their confident assertions were received the press.1 with avidity at that awful period of political agitation, and excited against the Craft the bitterest feelings of hatred and ill-will; and, if they had remained unan-